alihakimi68/Dust_storm_modeling/README.md

     - window_size = 3  # 3,5,7 ... for picking window size to search neighbor pixels of dust source
     - FindBestParam = False  # True for finding the best hyperparameters
     - year_list = list(range(2001, 2021))  # temporal duration to study 2021 is not included
-    - CalculateSeasons = True  # divide data in to 4 periods :
+    - CalculateSeasons = False  # True divides data in to 4 periods :
       - First Period is Dry from 2000:2004
       - Second Period is Wet from 2005:2007
       - Third Period is Dry from 2008:2012